 - American Express Centurion Lounge Review Mexico City MEX Airport Terminal 2

 - AeroMexico Salon Premier Business Class lounge Mexico City

 Upstairs (via elevator) from the main concourse is the lounge AeroMexico uses for its international business class passengers.

-If you do not have Priority Pass access, from any number of high end travel cards like the non-Delta Amex Platinum personal and business cards, you will need to get a pass when you check-in with AeroMexico in Quito.
+If you do not have Priority Pass access, from any number of high end travel cards like the non-Delta Amex Platinum personal (learn more and compare) and business cards (learn more and compare), you will need to get a pass when you check-in with AeroMexico in Quito.